 The analyzed literature as well as the papers of the CSR Communication Conference indicate that the authors are heading toward a future of impact- instead of information-oriented communication.
 Here, communicative responsibility comes in as a fourth dimension of corporate responsibility, offering a normative framework for strategic, impact-oriented sustainability communication, integrated reporting and internal CSR.

-Weder, F., Einwiller, S. and Eberwein, T. (2019), "Heading for new shores", Corporate Communications: An International Journal, Vol. 24 No. 2, pp. 198-211. https://doi.org/10.1108/CCIJ-02-2019-0020Download as .RIS
+Weder, F., Einwiller, S. and Eberwein, T. (2019), "Heading for new shores: Impact orientation of CSR communication and the need for communicative responsibility", Corporate Communications: An International Journal, Vol. 24 No. 2, pp. 198-211. https://doi.org/10.1108/CCIJ-02-2019-0020Download as .RIS

 Emerald Publishing Limited